unlim-it/docs.bosonprotocol.io/src/docs/advanced-topics/research.md

 people defined for them.
 Core exchange mechanism could be useful with machine-to-machine scenarios as long as machines can do proper verification of the service--item, that the seller provides.
-Examples include digital goods (files, codes, passwords), the example of a similar solution is~\cite{filebounty}.
+Examples include digital goods (files, codes, passwords), the example of a similar solution is filebounty.
 With physical goods commerce, mechanism can still be used in the machine-to-machine approach.
 The only difference is that some steps (those that machines can not perform) will be performed by humans.
 Integrating machine and human is not the focus of the protocol.
 Another advantage of machine-to-machine use of the mechanism is that moves do not need to be intuitive and have a logical explanation.
 All the relevant information is final transfers and that the subgame-perfect equilibrium corresponds to the correct play.
 To design transfers in any game, we apply the same linear programming approach as in section on **Linear programming formulation**.
 We need to design how the subgame-perfect equilibrium solution looks, make appropriate assumptions on the utilities for both players coming from each move, and solve the linear program to find transfers in the final states leading to this subgame-perfect equilibrium solution.

 ## Related literature